magico13/TrailerController/docs/LIN-Decoding.md

 Example trace from the inductive charger LIN bus:
 ![IC_LIN example](images/IC_LIN.png)

+Further testing indicates that the same data looks to be sent over both LIN buses.
+The light info for the trailer can be read over the LIN for the inductive charger, which makes debugging much easier since that can be read from within the cabin.

 ### Reading the Lights Data

 As you can tell if you look at the raw data below, the key message for the data on which lights are lit is the message with ID `0x0F`.
 This message has a single byte of data containing flags for the relevant lights.